 - C10.1 If a student withdraws from their programme they will be liable to pay a percentage of their course fees dependent upon withdrawal date.
 25% is payable at enrolment (with a 14 day cooling off period), a further 25% at start of January and remaining 50% at start of April, for those enrolling at the start of the academic year. - C10.2 Withdrawal forms are available on MyNewman.
 Once the form has been submitted to the University, there is an allowance of three working weeks for the student to rescind their withdrawal, should they change their mind, providing no return recording their withdrawal has been made to the funding bodies. - C10.3 The date of withdrawal will be deemed to be the date on which Registry receives a completed Withdrawal Form.
 This applies to all full-time students. - C10.4 Where a student has successfully passed modules and/or levels of their programme they will have their results considered by the appropriate Programme Assessment Board and any exit award confirmed. - C10.5 Students that formally withdraw by 31st July and are eligible for an exit award will be invited to Graduation the same year (usually October).
 Any withdrawal after this point will not be included until the next Graduation period. - C10.6 The University monitors attendance and engagement on all programmes of study through a variety of processes including, registers, Moodle activity, tutorials and seminars, as well as submission of assessments.
-If the University, through its monitoring processes, judges that a student is demonstrating insufficient engagement with their studies, the University may institute early withdrawal of the student (i.e. prior to an examination board). - C10.7 Should a student wish to return to the University, having withdrawn, and after the three week grace period, they must reapply to the University, using the appropriate admissions processes. - C10.8 Students who have withdrawn themselves or been withdrawn by the University are not permitted, except under exceptional mitigating or proven financial circumstances, to apply for any course at Newman for three years after the date of withdrawal. - C10.9 A student who receives an interim or exit award of a Postgraduate Diploma is entitled to return to the University within three academic years of having received the PGDip award to complete the Masters stage of their programme. - C10.10 After the three years, former students, with the exception of those made fail and withdraw for disciplinary issues, may apply but may be interviewed by an appropriate member of academic staff prior to being made an offer of a place. - C10.11 Any prior credits achieved by the student, either at the University or elsewhere may be taken into consideration for RPL (formerly known as APL) purposes, if appropriate, for the new programme being applied for. - C10.12 Students that have been formally withdrawn from their programme of study by the University as the result of academic misconduct, who are eligible for an exit award, will not be invited to attend Graduation, unless sanctioned by the Vice-Chancellor.
+If the University, through its monitoring processes, judges that a student is demonstrating insufficient engagement with their studies, the University may institute early withdrawal of the student (i.e. prior to an examination board). - C10.7 Should a student wish to return to the University they must reapply to the University, using the appropriate admissions processes. - C10.8 Students withdrawn for disciplinary reasons are noteligible to reapply to the University. - C10.9 A student who receives an interim or exit award of a Postgraduate Diploma is entitled to return to the University within three academic years of having received the PGDip award to complete the Masters stage of their programme. - C10.10 Former students, with the exception of those made fail and withdraw for disciplinary issues, may apply but may be interviewed by an appropriate member of academic staff prior to being made an offer of a place. - C10.11 Any prior credits achieved by the student, either at the University or elsewhere may be taken into consideration for RPcL (formerly known as APL) purposes, if appropriate, for the new programme being applied for. - C10.12 Students that have been formally withdrawn from their programme of study by the University as the result of a breach of academic integrity who are eligible for an exit award, will not be invited to attend Graduation, unless sanctioned by the Vice-Chancellor.